On closed oriented surfaces in the 3-sphere: Introduction

-In the special case of knots, the peripheral subgroup is the image of $i_{\outside_*}$, and one can distinguish the meridian from the longitude by considering the kernel of $i_{\inside_*}$.
-Devising a peripheral system from these pieces of information is crucial in situations where the diagram of the knot is not directly available: note carefully that this also happens when $g=1$ and what is known is e.g. the apparent contour of a highly deformed knotted solid torus. \draftMMM{Changed the previos paragraph, the change can be shown with: svn diff intro.tex -r 17081:17082}
+This leads to our definition of a {\it group span with pairing} (Definition \ref{def:group_span_with_pairing}), which is an ordered triplet of groups $(G,\Upsilon,H)$ along with two connecting homomorphisms $i_G:\Upsilon\rightarrow G$, $i_H:\Upsilon\rightarrow H$ and a pairing on the abelianization of $\Upsilon$.
+A connected scene $\SSS=(\inside,\Sigma,\outside)$ induces a natural group span with pairing, called the {\it fundamental span of} $\SSS$, $(\pi_1(\inside,\ast),\pi_1(\Sigma,\ast),\pi_1(\outside,\ast),{i_\inside}_\ast,{i_\outside}_{\ast},d)$, where $\ast\in\Sigma$ is a base point, $\pi_1(\cdot)$ is the fundamental group, and $d$ is the intersection form on the first integral homology group $H_1(\Sigma,\mathbb{Z})$ of $\Sigma$ (Definition \ref{def:fundamental_span}).
+One of the main results in the paper is Theorem \ref{teo:complete_invariant}, where we show that the fundamental span is a complete invariant for connected scenes, up to ambient isotopy. \nada{ In the special case of knots, the peripheral subgroup is the image of $i_{\outside_*}$, and one can distinguish the meridian from the longitude by considering the kernel of $i_{\inside_*}$.
+Devising a peripheral system from these pieces of information is crucial in situations where the diagram of the knot is not directly available: note carefully that this also happens when $g=1$ and what is known is e.g. the apparent contour of a highly deformed knotted solid torus. \draftMMM{Changed the previos paragraph, the change can be shown with: svn diff intro.tex -r 17081:17082} }